Serial Monitor

 Receiving Data (Output)

-• Data sent from the board to the computer (Serial.print) will display in the main area.
+• Data sent from the board to the computer (Serial.print) will be displayed in the main area.

-• Auto-scroll: Automatically scroll to the bottom when new data arrives.
-Turn it off if you want to stop and read old logs.
+• Auto-scroll: Automatically scrolls to the bottom when new data arrives.
+Disable this if you want to stop and read older logs.

-• Timestamps: Enable in Settings to see the time each packet is received (useful for measuring delays).
+• Timestamps: Enable in Settings to see the reception time of each packet (useful for measuring latency).

 Sending Data (Input)

-• Type commands in the Input box at the bottom of the panel.
+• Enter commands into the Input box at the bottom of the panel.

-• Press Enter or the Send button to send to the board.
+• Press Enter or the Send button to send it to the board.

-• Data you send will be displayed in a different color from received data for easy distinction.
+• The data you send will be displayed in a different color from the received data for easy differentiation.

-You have mastered using the Output Panel to control and communicate with your project!
+You have now mastered how to use the Output Panel to control and communicate with your project